Cyberbullying: Don't Write It. Don't Forward It.

 An explanation of the growing phenomenon of cyberbullying

 Young people are using the Internet more than ever and most have Internet access from home.
-For many children, the Internet isn't simply a convenient way to research or a fun afterschool activity - it's a big part of their social life.
+For many children, the Internet isn't simply a convenient way to research or fun after school activity - it's a big part of their social life.
 Emailing and chatting with friends are children's most common online activities, after studying and playing games.
 But like many other social situations, some kids bully other kids online.

 Cyberbullying is similar to other types of bullying, except it takes place online and through text messages sent to cell phones.
 Cyberbullies can be classmates, online acquaintances, and even anonymous users, but most often they do know their victims.

-Some examples of ways kids bully online are
+Some examples of ways kids bully online are:

 - Excluding someone from an instant messenger buddy list or blocking their email for no reason